 Internationally, she holds a residency on FNOOB Techno Radio (London) and appears regularly on prominent radio shows like Data Transmission, Barcelona City FM, and others in the U.K., U.S., Germany, and Canada.
-She serves as a social media manager for female:pressure, a Berlin-based international collective advocating for women-identifying and non-binary artists in electronic music.
-Locally in Los Angeles, she is a resident DJ at MDA's La Cave and PANIC, and a regular performer at ExchangeLA.
+She serves as a social media manager for female:pressure, a Berlin-based international collective advocating for women and non-binary artists in electronic music.
+Locally in Los Angeles, she co-manages PANIC, an underground house/techno warehouse series, and Jill's House, a house music event providing a platform for women, non-binary, and POC artists.
+She's also a regular performer at ExchangeLA.

 Her passion for discovering and sharing new music began as a kid growing up in Boston, exploring her parents' vinyl collection and digging in local record shops.
 After spending her formative years playing in orchestras and Boston’s punk/hardcore scene, she moved to Los Angeles and New York and found herself quickly immersed in both cities’ dance music scenes.
 Her love for house and techno, and the warm social inclusion of these communities—the idea of the dance floor as a safe haven—inspired her to become a DJ, producer and event organizer to bring people together and promote these values.